-Students must complete the following four core units to meet the UniPrep Schools requirements.
+In Year 11 students will complete the following two core units to meet the UniPrep Schools requirements.

-Learning Skills - develops the learning processes and skills that can support becoming a successful university student, and/or an effective employee in a workplace.

-Academic Writing - develops strong research and sound writing skills in such a way that students will appreciate the structure and protocols associated with expressing ideas in an academic manner that prepares them for future university studies.
+- Future Ready Skills develops the learning processes and skills that can support becoming a successful university student, and/or an effective employee in a workplace. - Academic Literacies develops strong research and sound writing skills in such a way that students will appreciate the structure and protocols associated with expressing ideas in an academic manner that prepares them for future university studies.